dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-apache-kafka.md

 You can configure pub/sub to publish or consume data encoded using [Avro binary serialization](https://avro.apache.org/docs/), leveraging an [Apache Schema Registry](https://developer.confluent.io/courses/apache-kafka/schema-registry/) (for example, [Confluent Schema Registry](https://developer.confluent.io/courses/apache-kafka/schema-registry/), [Apicurio](https://www.apicur.io/registry/)).

 ### Configuration

+{{% alert title="Important" color="warning" %}}
+Currently, only message value serialization/deserialization is supported.
+Since cloud events are not supported, the `rawPayload=true` metadata must be passed.
+{{% /alert %}}

+When configuring the Kafka pub/sub component metadata, you must define:
-- The kafka pubsub component metadata must at least have the schema registry URL defined, and API key/secret if applicable.
+- The schema registry URL
+- The API key/secret, if applicable

 Schema subjects are automatically derived from topic names, using the standard naming convention.
 For example, for a topic named `my-topic`, the schema subject will be `my-topic-value`.
   - e.g. given topic `my-topic`, the schema subject will be `my-topic-value`